vipincherian/catbell/doc/developer_handbook.md

 Assertions are used liberally to intercept runtime anomalous behaviour.
 These checks run during development testing in builds with debug info, but would not be part of the release build.
 Compiler options -> Custom options -> -Sa

-# Sound #
+# Notes #
-In Linux I had to creat a .asoundrc file in the home directory with the following content:- `pcm.!default "plughw:0,0"`
+Occasionally, when quality of sound ouput became too bad in Linux, had to reset PulseAudio and Alsa.

 # Source control #